Canning Tomato Salsa Using a Hot Water Bath

-Turn off heat and remove lid.
+Turn off heat and remove lid of the boiling water canner or stockpot.
 Let jars cool in canner for about 5 minutes, then remove.
 Space jars evenly with approximately 2 inches of space on all sides.
 Repeat steps 5 through 9 until you've canned all the salsa.

 Let cool for 12 hours, then test seals.
 You will hear lids pop while they are cooling and sealing.
 If, after 12 hours, the lid is not tightly sealed to the jar, it should not be stored unrefrigerated.